OrangeSpyderMan/inkplate10-weather-cal/README.md

 4. Attempt to download the PNG image that the server is hosting.
 5. Write the downloaded PNG image to SD card.
 6. Read the PNG image back from SD card and write to the e-ink display.
-7. Returns to deep sleep until the next scheduled wake time (eg. 24 hours).
+7. Returns to deep sleep for the configured refresh interval.

 #### Features: